SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/005 Monetary and Credit Policy.md

 - Tool for monetary policy control that *allows banks to borrow money through Repos*.
 - used to meet daily mismatches, min credit limit is 5cr
-- For SCBs *excluding RRBs* and Primary Dealers for them to park their excess fund with RBI on an overnight basis against collateral of Govt securities.
+- For SCBs *~~excluding RRBs~~* ==Now RRBs can access LAF and MSF== and Primary Dealers for them to park their excess fund with RBI on an overnight basis against collateral of Govt securities.
 - Under LAF banks are permitted to borrow only a certain % of its NDTL if it requires then if should do it through [[#5 Marginal Standing Facility MSF|Marginal Standing Facility]].
 - Certain Scheduled Urban Cooperatives can also use LAF but they need to have min CRAR of 9% and are Core Banking System CBS enabled.